+- See "Other Items Not Allocated To Segments" on slide 20-21 for details.
+We do not consider these items to be reflective of our core operating performance due to the variability of such items from period-to-period in terms of size, nature

-- a) See "Other Items Not Allocated To Segments" on slide 20-21 for details.
-We do not consider these items to be reflective of our core operating performance due to the variability of such items from period-to-period in terms of size, nature and significance. - b) There was a change in judgment resulting in a valuation allowance against certain tax attributes with a limited statutory carryforward period that are no longer more-likely-than-not to be realized due to lower than expected U.S. operating results, certain non-GAAP pre-tax items, and the timing of tax deductions related to executive leadership transition. - c) Our U.S. retirement plans are frozen and costs related to these plans are excluded from non-GAAP results.
+- See "Other Items Not Allocated To Segments" on side 20-21 for details.
+We do not consider these items to be reflective of our core operating performance due to the variability of such items from period-to-period in terms of size, nature and significance.

+There was a change in judgment resulting in a valuation allowance against certain tax attributes with a limited statutory carryforward period that are no longer more-likely-than-not to be realized due to lower than expected U.S. operating results, certain non-GAAP pre-tax items, and the limiting of tax deductions related to executive leadership transition.

+Our U.S. retirement plans are forces and costs related to these plans are excluded from non-GAAP results.
 Certain non-U.S. operations also have retirement plans.
-Settlement charges related to these non-U.S. plans are also excluded from non-GAAP results. - d) The non-GAAP tax rate excludes the 2019 foreign tax benefits that resulted from the transaction that accelerated U.S. tax in 2015. - e) Due to reorganization and restructuring activities, there was a \$7.7 million non-GAAP adjustment to share-based compensation in 2019.
-There is no difference between GAAP and non-GAAP share-based compensation amounts for the other periods presented. - f) Adjusted EBITDA is defined as non-GAAP income from continuing operations excluding the impact of non-GAAP interest expense, non-GAAP income tax provision, non-GAAP depreciation and amortization, non-GAAP share-based compensation and non-GAAP marketable securities (gain) loss.
-In the fourth quarter of 2020, we changed our definition of Adjusted EBITDA to exclude non-GAAP marketable securities (gain) loss and all previously disclosed information for all periods presented has been revised. - g) Post-deconsolidation funding of ongoing costs related to our Venezuelan operations was \$0.9 million in 2019 and was expensed as incurred and reported in interest and other nonoperating income (expense).
-We do not expect any future funding of the Venezuela business, as long as current U.S. sanctions remain in effect. - h) Gain on termination of a mining lease obligation related to former coal operations.
-We have no remaining mining leases. - Due to the impact of Argentina highly inflationary accounting, there was a \$0.1 million non-GAAP adjustment for a loss in the first quarter of 2019, a \$0.1 million non-GAAP adjustment for a gain in the second quarter of 2019 and a \$0.1 million non-GAAP adjustment for a gain in the fourth quarter of 2020.
-There is no difference between GAAP and non-GAAP marketable securities gain and loss amounts for the other periods presented.
+Settlement charges related to these non-U.S. plans are also excluded from non-GAAP results.

+The non-GAAP tax rate excludes the 2019 foreign tax benefits that resulted from the transaction that accelerated U.S. tax in 2015.

+Due to reorganization and restructuring activities, there was a \$7.7 million non-GAAP adjustment to share-based compensation in 2019.
+There is no difference between GAAP and non-GAAP share-based compensation amounts for the other pends presented.

+Adjusted EBITDA is defined as non-GAAP income from continuing operations excluding the impact of non-GAAP interest expense, non-GAAP income tax provision, non-GAAP depreciation and amortization, non-GAAP share-based compensation and non-GAAP marketable securities (gain) loss and all previously disclosed information for all periods presented. has been revised.

+Post-deconsolidation furning of organizing osts related to our Venezuelan operations was \$0.9 million in 2019 and was expensed as incurred and reported in interest and other nonoperating income (expense).
+We do not expect any future funding of the Venezuela business, as long as current U.S. sanctions remain in effect.

+Gain on termination of an iming lesses business, as long as current U.S. sanctions remain in effect.

+Gain on t